dmillett/clash/README.md

  * Existing log/text file data for patterns and ML
  * Experiment and identify optimal data queries for larger scale Hadoop style analysis
  * Determine initial trends
-4. Generate matrix of predicate groups and count matches against a collection
+4. Generate matrix of filter groups and count matches against a collection
 5. Retrieve result set from matrix for a generate predicate group

 Tested with:
-* Log files with 40,000 - 800,000 complex entries (15 seconds to load into memory with varying structure)
-* Log files with 8,000,000 simple entries (30 seconds to load into memory with varying structure)
+* Log files with up to 5 million simple and/or complex data
-* Compatible with core.reducers
+* Uses core.reducers
-* Most 'count' and 'collect' functions take between 20 ms and 1.5 seconds
+* Most 'count' and 'collect' functions take miliseconds
+* 95,000 similar maps with 8 keys each in ~0.6 seconds
+* 400,000 generated filter groups against 560,000 complex data structures in 9 hours and < 4 gigs of JVM Heap
 * Use **defrecord** offers ~10% performance improvement over map data structure
-* 400,000 generated filter groups against 560,000 complex data structures in 9 hours and < 4 gigs of JVM Heap
-* 95,000 similar maps with 8 keys each in ~0.6 seconds

 *old 4 core pentium 4 with 8 gigs of RAM*